 When people told him what they needed, he went to the door of her room and said: “Priestess, a brother has come to your shrine.
 Heal him for me.”
 She never asked for anyone’s name, nor for the details of the request.
 She merely prayed for him, sitting very quietly beside the flame on the altar.
 It never occurred to her that help would not be granted.
 She prayed for everyone in the same way….(Absence from Felicity, p.
 104)

 2. The healer’s sole responsibility is to accept the Atonement for himself.

 Just as we can give people advice that we have not personally carried out, it seems that we can somehow channel healing that we have not accepted for ourselves.
 A Course in Miracles, however, is emphatic that we can only extend authentic healing by accepting true perception first for ourselves.
 We cannot give what we do not have.
 Trying to do so is what makes one an “unhealed healer,” a Course term which captures the ironic contradiction of trying to give healing that you have not accepted for yourself.

 On a practical level, what this means is that, in order to heal, you yourself must be at least momentarily in a healed state of mind.
-“It is essential, however, that the miracle worker be in his right mind, however briefly, or he will be unable to re-establish right-mindedness in someone else.”
-(T-2.V.3:5) And when you are not in that right-minded state, you cannot heal: “When a teacher of God fails to heal, it is because…he has refused to accept the Atonement for himself, and can hardly offer it to his brother in Christ’s Name.”
-(M-22.5:1,4)
+“It is essential that the miracle worker be in his right mind, or he will be unable to reestablish right-mindedness in someone else” (T-2.VIII.1:6).
+And when you are not in that right-minded state, you cannot heal: “When a teacher of God fails to heal, it is because…he has refused to accept Atonement for himself, and can hardly offer it to his brother in Christ’s Name” (M‑22.5:1,4).